 Challenge: Read the whole Easter story by Easter.

-You have four gospels to choose from, so maybe pick one you like or one you’re less familiar with.
+You have four gospels to choose from, so maybe pick the one you like or one you’re less familiar with.
 You could choose a different Bible version from that which you usually use.
-If you’re doing this with very young children, you might want to use a children’s Bible story book (here’s some of my faves for under 5s), but if they are 3+ consider using an audio Bible and see how they get on.
+If you’re doing this with very young children, you might want to use a children’s Bible storybook (here are some of my faves for under 5s), but if they are 3+ consider using an audio Bible and see how they get on.

 You could print out or photocopy the text you want to read then use highlighter pens to assign different parts to different people in your family.
 You could have some people read what certain characters say, while others read the narrator.